Discover how to create authentic leadership.

 The Inner Game of Leadership

-With all of the above in mind, Performance Consultants collaborated with the Inner Game Founder, Tim Gallwey, to create the Inner Game of Leadership programme which builds on 40 years of Inner Game work and focuses on developing the crucial “human skills” in leaders.
+With all of the above in mind, Performance Consultants collaborated with The Inner Game Founder, Tim Gallwey, to create The Inner Game of Leadership programme which builds on 40 years of The Inner Game work and focuses on developing the crucial “human skills” in leaders.

 Creating authentic leadership at Rolls-Royce